userbradley/gcs-web-server/README.md

 <!-- TOC -->

-This is a simple docker container that allows you to connect a GCS bucket to it, and server it via nginx
+This is a simple docker container that allows you to connect to a GCS bucket and serve webpages from it, in Kubernetes.

 ## Quick start